gearintellix/docs/golang-documenting.md

 In golang you can documenting your public function, variable, constant, etc

-i still didn't know how making godoc standard formating but this formating was clean and readable.
+i still didn't know how making godoc standard formating

+but this format was pretty clean and readable.

 ## 1. Function